Vexcited/solid-hcaptcha/package/README.md

 ## Debugging

-1. #### Make sure you don't double-import the api.js script Importing the JS SDK twice can cause unpredictable behavior, so don't do a direct import separately if you are using solid-hcaptcha.
+### Make sure you don't double-import the `api.js` script

+Importing the JS SDK twice can cause unpredictable behavior, so don't do a direct import separately if you are using solid-hcaptcha.

-2. #### Make sure you are using `recaptchacompat: false` if you have the reCAPTCHA JS loaded on the same page.
+### Make sure you are using `recaptchacompat: false` if you have the reCAPTCHA JS loaded on the same page

-    The hCaptcha "compatibility mode" will interfere with reCAPTCHA, as it adds properties with the same name.
-If for any reason you are running both hCaptcha and reCAPTCHA in parallel (they recommend only running hCaptcha) then please disable their compatibility mode.
+parallel (they recommend only running hCaptcha) then please disable their compatibility mode.